OpenISS/OpenISS/src/api/python/README.md

 1) Run udp_receiver.py twice on two separate windows

-2) Run the script app.js and check if the udp receivers are gettings
+2) Run the script app.js and check if the udp receivers are getting the message
 ```
 node app.js
 ```